xrdocs/design/_blogs/2023-11-15-routed-access-for-rural-broadband.md

 ## Solution Overview
 Routed Access for Rural Broadband is made of the following main building blocks:

+- PON-Agnostic
 - IOS-XR as a common Operating System proven in Service Provider Networks
 - Routed access with transport based on Segment Routing
 - Redundancy and traffic isolation provided by Layer 2 (EVPN) and Layer 3 VPN services based on BGP
 - BNG for optional per-subscriber traffic management

+### PON Agnostic
+One of the first decisions a new rural broadband provider makes is how to deploy PON.
+The optical line terminal (OLT) is the starting point of the optical network and serves as the demarkation point of the access network.
+Many PON vendors offer OLTs in a variety of form-factors, from massive 48-port PON shelves to 4-port temperature-hardened remote OLTs, to pluggable SFPs that provide full OLT functionality when plugged into an ethernet port.

+The sparser densities and longer distances in rural broadband will typically favor smaller form factor OLTs.
+But whatever the form factor, the Routed Access for Rural Broadband design supports any vendor's OLT that connects to the access network via common ethernet technologies.

 ### Routed Access
 Access domains have traditionally been built using flat Layer 2 native ethernet technologies.
 But traditions sometimes persist even when the reasons for them no longer exist.
 In the past, many people defaulted to Layer 2 networks because switching was less expensive and Layer 2 seemed simpler than IP/MPLS networks.
 But big shifts in the economics of routing silicon have made routers more affordable and innovations like Segment Routing have made MPLS much simpler to deploy.